sfiligoi/tutorial-k8s-sc22/hands-on/1a_Basic_hands_on.md

 kubectl delete pod pod-<username>
 ```

-## Using the job controller
+## Using the job object

 Most science applications need to run in batch mode, without interactive access and with limited runtime.

-We could submit Pods that do that, but we error handling at the system level is desired, too.
+We could submit Pods that do that, but we often want error handling at the system level, too.

-The job abstraction provides the option to restart your pod if it fails for any reason.
+The job object provides the option to restart your pod if it fails for any reason.

 You can copy-and-paste the lines below, but please do replace “username” with your own id.